aradhalevy/llm-d-inference-payload-processor-upstream/docs/proposals/evaluation.md

 The initial proposal covers evaluating the following scenarios:

-running multiple models on different pools - user specifies the model directly. running multiple models on different pools - model/pool is picked by scorer.
+running multiple models on different pools - user specifies the model directly. running multiple models on different pools - model/pool is picked by ModelSelector.

 ## Benchmarking Goals